ShokofehVS/FunBic-CCA/README.md

 ### Code Author and Contributor
 Shokofeh VahidianSadegh, and Alberto Ibarrondo

-_The code accompanying under revision paper._
+_The code accompanying a paper accepted at SECRYPT 2025._